flumeapp/help.flumeapp.com/views/profile.md

 <p style="text-align: center; margin-top: 1em;"><img src="/views/assets/profile-following.png" width="30%" height="30%" /></p>

-To view the followers or followings of a profile, click the "Followers" button.
+To view the followers or followings of a profile, click the "Followers" or "Following" button.
 The current relationship status between you and each user is displayed, allowing you to quickly follow or unfollow users from other profiles.

 To follow/unfollow a user: